 It is a long study and the table of contents below will give you a sneak peek into what you’d find here.

-The blockchain patent landscape study indicates that since 2009, more than 160 patent applications have been filed which covers the solutions for problems faced by the telecom industry.
-Out of ~160 patent applications, 32 applications are closely related to the blockchain technology that solves some problem of telecom systems.
+The blockchain patents indicate that since 2009, more than 160 patent applications have been filed which covers the solutions for problems faced by the telecom industry.
+Out of ~160 patent applications, 32 applications are closely related to the blockchain technology that solves the problem of telecom systems.
 Currently, out of those 32 applications, only 2 patents have been granted.

 The other 130 patent applications are distantly related to blockchain technology that can be connected to the telecom solutions.

 The realization of Blockchain in Telecom is considerably recent, hence the count of patents is scanty.
 However, research activity has picked pace in recent times as countries like the US, China, Europe, etc. have filed a good amount of patent applications since 2015.

 The chart below portrays the distribution of patent filing activity in the domain across the globe.
 It could be seen that the major segment (~63%) of the patent filing has originated from the United States.
 China and Europe come 2nd and 3rd respectively but hold very little share.

 British Telecom currently holds the most number of core patents (5+) related to the implementation of blockchain in telecom.
 There are other core patents held by individual inventors and universities too.

 Important Tip: The universities’ and individual inventors’ patents may act as good acquisition targets giving the company an edge over others.

 Chinese telecom operator China Mobile is also researching in this direction and has filed one patent.
 It is highly likely that China Mobile does more research in the future and files more patents.